LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/bot-basics.md

 - **Entity**: You can use this option to associate _a domain_ with the bot.
 However, the [Assist](conversation-builder-assist.html) tool provides you with help in associating domains with dialogs, so typically you don’t need to specify a domain here.

-- **Bot Account**: If you logged into Conversation Builder directly (i.e., _not_ via single sign-on from Conversational Cloud) and you have access to multiple organizations within your Conversational Cloud account, you can use this setting to change the organization under which this bot exists.
-If you logged into Conversation Builder via single sign-on from Conversational Cloud, the organization you were using in Conversational Cloud is active and can't be changed, and nothing appears in this list.

 - **Public**: When you want other users in your Conversational Cloud account to be able to view and edit the bot, click the slider to On.
 The default value is Off.

 - **Bot Environment**: If desired, select the set of [environment variables](conversation-builder-environment-variables.html) that you want to associate with the bot.
 Environment variables allow you to manage certain values and constants outside of the bot, and use of them when appropriate is considered a best practice.